As Above, So Below (film): Filming

 The film was shot in Paris for two months in 2013.
 With permission from the French authorities, the film was shot in the real catacombs of Paris, making it the first film to get permission to shoot both in the public and in the off-limits area of the catacombs.
 Permission was granted the night before shooting was scheduled to begin in the catacombs.
 Shot over a period of six weeks, shooting took place underground in the catacombs for five weeks.
 The underwater scenes were shot on a sound stage.

 There was very little use of props, as the actors had to use the environment around them.
-Production in the actual catacombs was difficult for the cast and especially the crew as there was no electricity or cell phone service in the centuries-old tunnels.
+Production in the actual catacombs was difficult for the cast and crew, as there was no electricity or cell phone service in the centuries-old tunnels.
 Walkie-talkies and wireless monitors did not work there either.
 The filmmakers decided they would not bring lights to the catacombs and would just film it documentary-style, with a realistic approach to the camera and lighting.
 Many scenes were lit up by the actors themselves with their head lamps.
 John Erick Dowdle said that the actors were shooting the film 90% of the time.
 Some days they had water up to their waists, and sometimes they had to crawl around on all fours for an hour.
 They had to keep an arm up because the ceiling lowered at any point, so that they would hit their arms on the ceiling instead of their faces.
 Drew Dowdle said that all of them took some head divots while filming, and he took one that did not heal for six months.

 The air and water quality in the catacombs were tested before shooting to make sure that people would not walk through battery acid.
 One of the catacombs' locations was six flights of stairs down, while another one was through a little hole in the ground.
 The only entrance to one of the main locations in the catacombs was through the parking lot of an hospital.
 Ben Feldman said: "We would go into the trailers and get covered in blood, dust, scars, and gore, and then grab our coffees, and have a leisurely stroll through a hospital parking lot past doctors and patients all staring at us.
 We were just covered in blood and walking past all these people who could theoretically save us".
 Feldman also said that it was claustrophobic, cold, wet, tight, uncomfortable and there were no bathrooms in the catacombs, but that nobody had any major claustrophobia issues down there.
 Drew Dowdle said it was very hard spending four hours down in the catacombs and then coming out into Parisian June, and that they could not handle any sunlight and became "mole people".